Top 10 things you probably didn't know about Kruger National Park

 [Ok, another thing you probably didn't know: we're lucky enough to have the guide from the "Battle of Kruger" video, Frank Watts, on our team.
 Together with Simon Vegter and Nicky Firer, our guides win many accolades and we're seriously proud of them.]

 But whatever happens at Kruger National Park, you can be assured that it's unrehearsed, as-it-happens and absolutely real.

 6. It's sub-tropical

 In general, the Kruger National Park is hot and dry, whatever the season.
 During the summer months (September to April), it's hot and sunny with sporadic thundershowers.
 Temperatures can often soar to more than 38 °C (100 °F).
 Winter months extend from May to August, and this is the dry season, with temperatures averaging between 8°- 26°C (46° - 79° F).
 Early morning game drives in winter are cold, but the days usually warm up to a mild and pleasant temperature.

-Of course, there's always healthy debate about when it's the best time to visit Kruger (a similar question already has 325 replies and 9330 views on the Kruger National Park forum page!)
+Of course, there's always healthy debate about when it's the best time to visit Kruger.
 Ultimately, it seems that it's often down to personal preference - or when you can sneak a visit.

 Here's a quick, general guide:

 Mid-winter, dry season.
 Arguably the best time for game viewing.
 Animals tend to stay close to dwindling waterholes.
 The bush is dry and trampled, making it easier to spot wildlife.

 Springtime, first rains due.
-An exciting time of renewal - bush turns from dusty brown to bright and green, not too thick yet.
+An exciting time of renewal - bush turns from dusty brown to bright and green, but not too thick yet.
 Many animals are giving birth and starting to mate.
+Flowers are out.
 An abundance of young often means plenty of predator action.

 Summer.
 Bush is lush, green and thick, making game viewing more tricky.
 Early morning and late afternoon game viewing is best as animals hide in the shade to escape the midday heat, often boiling hot.
 A great time for birding.